Main Currents of Marxism: Background and publication history

-According to Kołakowski, Main Currents of Marxism was written in Polish between 1968 and 1976, at a time when it was impossible to publish the work in Communist ruled Poland.
+According to Kołakowski, Main Currents of Marxism was written in Polish between 1968 and 1976, at a time when it was impossible to publish the work in Communist-ruled Poland.
 A Polish edition was published in France by the Institut Littéraire between 1976 and 1978, and then copied by underground Polish publishers, while the English edition, translated by P. S. Falla, was published in 1978 by Oxford University Press.
 Translations in German, Dutch, Italian, Serbo-Croatian, and Spanish subsequently appeared.
 Another Polish edition was published in the United Kingdom in 1988 by the publishing house Aneks.
 The work was first published legally in Poland in 2000.
 Kołakowski writes that only the first two volumes appeared in French translation because "the third volume would provoke such an outrage among French Leftists that the publishers were afraid to risk it."
 A one-volume English edition, with a new preface and epilogue by Kołakowski, was published in 2005.

 Reception

-Overview

 Main Currents of Marxism has been praised by authors such as the philosophers A. J. Ayer, Roger Scruton, and John Gray, the conservative commentator William F. Buckley Jr., and the political scientists Charles R. Kesler and David McLellan.
 Scruton credited Kołakowski with lucidly describing the main tendencies of Marxism.
 He expressed agreement with Kołakowski's view of Lukács as "an intellectual Stalinist, one for whom an opponent sacrifices, by his very opposition, the right to exist."
 Gray called the book "magisterial".
 Buckley and Kesler called Main Currents of Marxism "excellent" and credited Kołakowski with demonstrating "the connection between Marxist theory and Stalinist reality".
 McLellan praised Kołakowski for the thoroughness of his philosophical discussion of Marx.
 Mixed evaluations of the book include those of the Marxist historian G. E. M. de Ste.
 Croix and the historian of science Roger Smith.
 De Ste.
 Croix considered the book overpraised, but nevertheless acknowledged that he was influenced by it.
 He credited Kołakowski with accurately describing some of the disastrous developments of Marx's thought by many of his followers.
 Smith wrote that while Main Currents of Marxism is "written by a deeply disabused Polish ex-Marxist intellectual", it is "an invaluable history across an extended range."
 The philosopher Richard Rorty wrote that eastern and central Europeans who have read Kołakowski suspect that he tells you "pretty much all you will ever need to know about Marx and Marxism–Leninism."

 Critical views of the book include those of the political theorist Paul Thomas and the philosophers M. W. Jackson and Jon Stewart.
 Thomas argued that Kołakowski, motivated by the wish to connect Marx to "his self-appointed disciples", wrongly interprets Marxism as "radical anthropocentrism, a secularization of the (real) religious absolute, a formula for human self-perfectibility, and the self-deification of humankind."
 Jackson criticized Kołakowski's treatment of Hegel, arguing that Kołakowski is one of many authors who have misleadingly seen Hegel's philosophy as supporting authoritarian politics.
 Stewart listed Main Currents of Marxism as a work that has promoted "myths" about Hegel.